Sampada2510/test-automation-lab/README.md

 ---

-## What's in Here?

-This repository contains a collection of my automation testing projects, showcasing my ability to work with different tools, frameworks, and methodologies.
-Each project includes setup details, test cases, and CI/CD configurations.

 ### 🔹 First Trial Project: Swag Labs (Python + Selenium + Jenkins)
 - **Tech Stack:** Python, Selenium, Jenkins
 - **Goal:** This project is a basic demonstration of using **Selenium WebDriver with Python** to automate UI testing of a web application.
-It performs a test on [https://www.saucedemo.com].
+It performs a test on [https://www.saucedemo.com] and then runs test in a CI/CD jenkins pipeline.

 ## ✅ What This Script Does